-- Identified benefits are specific, measurable, achievable, relevant, timebound, and agreed (SMARTA). - Improvements are described using verbs that tend to be measurable (e.g. using MEDIC: Maintain, Eliminate, Decrease, Increase, and Create) as opposed to vague language (e.g. improve). - Baseline and target measures are documented and supported by robust assumptions. - Target confidence levels for each benefit are clearly defined and documented. - Potential project disbenefits are documented.
+- Identified benefits are specific, measurable, achievable, relevant, timebound, agreed, and attributable to strategic objectives (SMARTAA). - Improvements are described using verbs that tend to be measurable (e.g. using MEDIC: Maintain, Eliminate, Decrease, Increase, and Create) as opposed to vague language (e.g. improve). - Baseline and target measures are documented and supported by robust assumptions. - Target levels for each benefit are clearly defined and documented. - Potential investment disbenefits are documented.